surfer190/fixes/docker/docker-commands-quick-start.md

 * Does the docker **container** exist?
 * Is the docker container **running**?

-Then you will snow how your command should look. if we are talking containers your command will look like:
+If we are talking containers your command will look like:

     docker container <command>